 What is Sidekick?

-Sidekick is a new savings and investment platform which was founded in 2022.
+Sidekick is a savings and investment platform founded in 2022.
 Its unique selling point is that it aims to offer ordinary retail investors "the financial advantages of the ultra-wealthy".
-This is accomplished in part through its innovative portfolio line of credit feature where investors can borrow money against their portfolio without having to worry about selling their shares.
+This is accomplished in part through its innovative portfolio line of credit feature, which allows investors to borrow against their portfolio without having to sell their shares.

 How does Sidekick work?